Intel dossier

 Question

-How should capital read Charlotte in 2026 across industrial, office, multifamily, and retail, given that the metro is the #2 U.S. banking center, holds the #1-ranked national retail market, and is still absorbing the industrial and multifamily supply that landed in 2024–2025?
+How should capital read Charlotte in 2026 across industrial, office, multifamily, and retail, given that the metro is a major U.S. banking center, holds a #1-ranked national retail-market signal, and is still absorbing the industrial and multifamily supply that landed in 2024–2025?

 Core Thesis

 Charlotte is the Carolinas' scale market and the clearest four-quadrant allocation case in the region.
 The finance anchor creates structural office demand that is more cycle-stable than tech-weighted peers like Austin.
 The I-85 corridor gives the metro a logistics spine that is absorbing a supply peak without breaking pricing.
-Retail is the strongest income leg: sub-3% vacancy and +7.4% annual rent growth make Charlotte's retail position nearly unique in institutional CRE.
-Multifamily is the most patient part of the thesis — occupancy is recovering, but a large 2024 delivery wave is still digesting.
+Retail is the strongest income leg: sub-3% vacancy, +7.4% annual rent growth, and a CoStar #1 ranking create a rare institutional retail signal.
+Multifamily is the most patient part of the thesis: Matthews' Q1 2026 page shows 6.2% vacancy and near-equilibrium absorption versus deliveries, but rents were still down 3.2% year over year and 18,000 units remained under construction.

 The best read on Charlotte in 2026 is not pure growth beta.
 It is a premium income market where three asset classes are investable on fundamentals, office requires sharp submarket selection, and the cycle headwind is manageable because demand anchors are structural rather than speculative.